Cardiff Metropolitan University has opted into the TEF and received a Silver award.

-The Drama element of your degree introduces you to a range of theatre genres, playwrights and practitioners using both textual and practical exploration.
+The Drama side of the degree introduces you to a range of theatre genres, playwrights and practitioners using both textual and practical exploration.
 You will be encouraged to consider the influences from which theatre is made, experiment with performance styles and analyse theatre practice.
 In addition you have the opportunity to develop your own skills as a theatre maker, as both performer and director.

 You will also explore how drama can be applied to a range of community and educational settings, which will complement your work-based placement in year two.

 If your application is completed by the following date, it’s guaranteed to be considered: